Carolina-Nashville 1st NHL postponement since season started - WTMJ

 “The decision was made out of an abundance of caution to ensure the health and safety of players, coaches and game day personnel and in consultation with medical experts,” the league said.

-The NHL did not specify which team prompted the postponement.
-The NHL already postponed the start of the Dallas Stars’ season after six players and two staff members tested positive for COVID-19.
+The NHL did not specify which team prompted the postponement, though four Hurricanes players were added to the COVID-19 list Tuesday.
+The NHL already postponed the start of the Dallas Stars’ season after six players and two staff members tested positive for the virus.

-For the Hurricanes, captain Jordan Staal had been the only player on the NHL’s unavailability list due to COVID-19 protocols.
-Staal had been on that daily list since Friday, with the Hurricanes losing at Detroit on Saturday then winning 4-2 at Nashville on Monday in that span.
+Hurricanes players Warren Foegele, Jordan Martinook, Jaccob Slavin and Teuvo Teravainen joined captain Jordan Staal on the unavailable list because of COVID-19 protocols.
+Staal had been on that list since Friday, with the Hurricanes losing at Detroit on Saturday then winning 4-2 at Nashville on Monday in that span.

 Nashville had forward Mikael Granlund and defenseman Luca Sbisa on the unavailability list Jan.
 13 and 14 with the Predators claiming Sbisa off waivers from Winnipeg on Jan.
 12. Granlund has remained on the list.
 He arrived Jan.
 15 from Finland and currently is in quarantine.